 2012 went well for the Alsatians.
 Volumes were roughly average, and quality was very pleasing, thanks to a warm, steady August and a cool, dry September that kept vineyards disease-free.
 The Crémants, Pinots Noir and Gris, and Gewürztraminers are all especially successful.

 2011 Good quality in an early-maturing, drinkable style - but not so impressive as 2010 or the superior 2009s.
+A notably warm growing season.

 2010 Lower yields than 2009, by about 20% overall.
 Quality is heterogenous thanks to some chaotic weather patterns, meaning that selectivity is the key to finding the best wines.